planet-lia/lia-docs/content/tutorials/beginner-tutorial-part-1.md

 ## Movement

-Besides rotating and staying still, units can also move forward and backward (you can also both rotate and move forward/backward, but this is out of the scope for this tutorial).
+Besides rotating and staying still, units can also move forward and backward (you can also both rotate and move forward/backward at the same time, but this is out of the scope for this tutorial).
 Moving forward is faster than moving backward and stopping is done immediately.

 Let's make our unit move forward for 1 seconds and then stop.
 It will look like this: